accepting gear drop offs Mon-Sat 10am-5pm. No Consignment acceptance on Sundays.

 Lake City Ski Hill

-Lake City’s eponymousski hill just might be the most interesting of the bunch.
+Lake City’s eponymous ski hill just might be the most interesting of the bunch.
 Served by a 60-year-old poma lift that rises 250 vert, it operates on a limited schedule but can get good snow and the runs are fun and mellow.
-The views here are stupendous, Lake City is cute as a button (and mostly devoid of ATVs in winter), and the floating bullwheel atop the poma is anachronistic.
+The views here are stupendous, Lake City is cute as a button and the ski area’s floating bullwheel atop the poma is gloriously old school.

 Lee’s Ski Hill